mstatt/multi-file-processor/README.md

 5) Seperates each set of results into distinct html files.
 6) Combines the stats and the result sets into a pdf file.

-Of note there are libraries that are imported as wel as moduals that ineed to be installed:
+Of note there are libraries that are imported as well as moduals that ineed to be installed:
 #Imports
 import pandas as pd
 import glob